-With all that in mind, the Griffin version is definitely a step up in my opinion.
+With all that in mind, the Griffin version is definitely a step up.
 When comparing the previously mentioned extruded tube cores to the leak-prone bar-and-plate design, the single-piece extruded tubes are not only lighter, but offer better heat transfer with their incorporated "micro-fins" (along with the extra row in this case).
 Next, the extruded tubes allow for the charge air to flow smoother since they are rounded off - somewhat minor, but another plus.
 Also, with the Griffin core it appears that the inlet side, while being slightly less restrictive, is also a bit larger which places a higher ratio of the cooler fluid inside the body.
 Although I can't be absolutely certain of that, a front view shows the lower section of the end cap appearing to be larger, which can be interpolated to match the core section behind it.
 Finally, with the full-length weld along the top plate, there won't be any leaks since there is no sealant to rot away.

 Note: Whenever your intercooler is out, it's always a good idea to replace the o-rings on the flow tubes that are mounted in its front ports.
 Four of the rings are required, and can be purchased through Ford as N802927-S. They come in packs of two, but are still easy to find and not expensive.
 If you also need the gasket that sandwiches the mounting block and flow tubes, that part number is 2R3Z-9L438-BA or is available through FelPro as 73051.